Speech Link: A SENCO's Guide to Early Language

 Bishop, D.V.M. et al. (2017)

-Bishop (date) found that 7% of learners have Developmental Language Disorder, but many go undiagnosed.
-Her paper stresses universal screening in schools.
-This supports Speech Link's method for finding hidden communication needs across cohorts.
+Around 7% of learners have Developmental Language Disorder, but many go undiagnosed (Norbury et al., 2016).
+The CATALISE consensus stresses systematic identification in schools, which supports Speech Link's method of finding hidden communication needs across cohorts (Bishop et al., 2017).

 The Cost of Late Intervention for Speech and Language Difficulties View study ↗